John McGinn: International career

 McGinn received an international call-up when he was selected as part of a Scotland under-19 squad for a training camp in Turkey in January 2013.
 He later went on to make his international debut for the under-19 side against Netherlands in a 2–1 defeat.
 McGinn then captained the under-19s against Serbia in Stara Pazova.
 On 5 March 2014, he made his debut for the Scotland under-21 side in a 2–2 draw against Hungary at Tannadice.
 McGinn later captained the under-21 team.

-McGinn received his first call-up to the senior Scotland squad in March 2016, for a friendly against Denmark.
+The 21-year-old McGinn received his first call-up to the senior Scotland squad in March 2016, for a friendly against Denmark.
 McGinn played for the whole of the 1–0 win and was awarded man of the match.

 McGinn scored his first goal for Scotland in September 2019, during a Euro 2020 qualification match with Russia.
 McGinn scored the first hat-trick in his career in a Euro 2020 qualifier against San Marino on 13 October 2019, with all his goals coming in the first half.
 Two goals against Kazakhstan meant that McGinn finished with a total of 7 goals in the Euro 2020 qualifying group.

 With regular captain Andrew Robertson suspended, McGinn captained Scotland during a 1–0 win against the Czech Republic on 14 October 2020.

 McGinn scored three goals for Scotland in March 2021 during the 2022 FIFA World Cup qualification matches: a bicycle kick in a 2–2 draw against Austria and two in a 4–0 win against the Faroe Islands.
 In September of that year he played the whole match in Vienna as Scotland defeated Austria 1–0; his brother Paul was introduced as a substitute in the second half, and they became only the third siblings to play together for the national team since the end of World War II.

 McGinn won his 50th cap for Scotland on 24 September 2022, in a 2–1 win against Republic of Ireland.
 During that same international period he again captained the team, as Andrew Robertson was absent due to injury.
-McGinn wore the armband in the 0-0 UEFA Nations League draw with Ukraine, a result that secured first place in the group, promotion to the top level of the Nations League and a guaranteed play-off appearance in qualifying for UEFA Euro 2024.
+A goalless draw against Ukraine secured first place in the group and promotion to the top level of the Nations League.

+McGinn was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+A week later, he started the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
+He went on to start against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.

+On 15 November 2024, McGinn came on as a substitute and scored the only goal of the game as Scotland beat Croatia 1–0 at Hampden in the UEFA Nations League.
+In doing so, he became Scotland's joint fourth all-time top goalscorer alongside Ally McCoist.